ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/generating-wallpaper.md

 <canvas class="canvas" id="canvas-1"></canvas>

-<p>The cool thing about this algorithm is that when we modify the side of the square, we get a completly different pattern:</p>
+<p>The cool thing about this algorithm is that when we modify the side of the square, we get a completely different pattern:</p>

 <pre class="language-klipse"
            data-preamble="